 In the present case, Father does not have a bond with the child.
-This child doesn't wish to speak with Father let alone see him.
-L.M. considers and calls JA, Dad.
+This child doesn't wish to speak with Father and is afraid of his Father while he drinks.
+C.M. has asked his Father to quit drinking and he refuses.
 It is clear that Father has no bond with the child and termination of his rights would not destroy any existing necessary and beneficial relationship as there currently exists no relationship between Father and the child.